mongodb/docs-app-services/docs-release-notes.md

 ## Functions

-- Update Constraints section to increase the noted amount of memory a function may use from 256MB to 350MB.
+- Update existing Constraints section to increase the noted amount of memory a function may use from 256MB to 350MB.

 # April 5, 2024